bo0ts/mango/doc/source/build-source-windows.rst

 Next we will change into this directory.
-While it is not strictly necessary, we will also create a build directory and configure/build the project there (if you perfer not to do this simply skip those steps and adjust commands appropriately):
+While it is not strictly necessary, we will also create a build directory and configure/build the project there (if you prefer not to do this simply skip those steps and adjust commands appropriately):

   .. code-block:: bash